romana/romana/README.md

 Romana is a new network and security automation solution for Cloud Native applications.
 Romana automates the creation of isolated Cloud Native Networks and secures applications with a distributed firewall that applies access control policies consistently across all endpoints and services, wherever they run.

+A preview release of Romana v2.0 is availble [here](https://github.com/romana/romana/tree/romana-2.0).
+It includes important new features, including topology aware IPAM for multi-network deployment and ways to build large and HA Kubernetes clusters with native VPC networking in EC2.
+More details [here](http://romana.io/blog/romana-v2-preview/)

 # Code

 This repository contains the installer and documentation.